How to Write About Environmental Solutions: B2 First & C1 Advanced Essay Guide

 Are environmental topics common in Cambridge exams?

 Yes.
-Environmental issues such as climate change, pollution and sustainability frequently appear in B2 First and C1 Advanced writing tasks.
+Environmental issues such as climate change, pollution, and sustainability often appear in B2 First and C1 Advanced writing tasks.

 How can I improve my environmental essay vocabulary?

-Learn topic-specific phrases such as carbon emissions, fossil fuel dependency, implement policies and promote renewable energy.
+Learn useful topic phrases such as carbon emissions, fossil fuel dependency, implement policies, and promote renewable energy, and practise using them in full sentences.

 Related posts: